 Sarah Gibson of Room for Tuesday has beautiful designs that are always so clean and crisp.
 I will be creating box molding in the toilet/shower room similar to the lovely design in her guest bedroom.

 I love the pink and green color combo that Lindsay Atabattu from LEB Interiors designed in this sweet bedroom.

 Guest Bathroom Design Plans

 The guest bathroom is attached to the guest bedroom/office with access to our hallway as well.
 The guest bedroom has a bay window looking over the garden in our backyard which inspired the design plans.
 The large bedroom window is south facing and gets lots of natural sunlight during the day.
-I will be sharing the design plans for this space soon!

 I decided that the design theme for the bedroom and bathroom would be “European garden”.
 It works perfectly with the view outside of the window, and if I’m being honest, I have more design control in this space and am excited to experiment a bit and make it as feminine as I want.